Aprile Millo: Career highlights

 Millo debuted with the Lyric Opera of Chicago in 1991 as Margherita in Boito's Mefistofele.
 The following year she debuted with the Bavarian State Opera as Leonora in La forza del destino and with the San Francisco Opera as Maddalena de Coigny in Andrea Chénier.
 She appeared as Giselda for the Metropolitan Opera's first-ever performance of Verdi's I Lombardi, again with Pavarotti and Levine, in late 1993.

-A car accident in Torino briefly sidelined Millo and forced her to cancel Caterina Cornaro in New York; she returned to the stage of the Metropolitan Opera in 1995 and 1996, playing Amelia (Simon Boccanegra) and Desdemona (Otello), opposite Plácido Domingo.
+A car accident in Turin briefly sidelined Millo and forced her to cancel Caterina Cornaro in New York; she returned to the stage of the Metropolitan Opera in 1995 and 1996, playing Amelia (Simon Boccanegra) and Desdemona (Otello), opposite Plácido Domingo.
 That same year, she performed Maddalena in Andrea Chénier with Luciano Pavarotti in his debut in the title role.
 She reprised the role of Maddalena in 2002, with Domingo; and in 2007, with Ben Heppner.
 In October 1993 Millo made a debut in the role of Imogene of Il pirata by Vincenzo Bellini at ABAO Bilbao, along Bruno Praticó as Ernesto and Ramón Vargas in the part of Gualtiero.

 In 1997, Millo sang her first Tosca at the Liceu, Barcelona, with Giacomo Aragall and Juan Pons, followed by performances of the opera at La Scala and at the Met.
 Other Metropolitan Opera performances include Mefistofele (1999–2000) and Gioconda in La Gioconda (2006).
 Millo has also performed several roles with the Opera Orchestra of New York: Il Lombardi of Verdi (1986) with Carlo Bergonzi, Maddalena in Andrea Chenier, the title roles of Wally in Catalani's La Wally (1990), La battaglia di Legnano (1987) Adriana Lecouvreur (2004), La Gioconda (2005), and Minnie in La fanciulla del West (2005).
 In 2005, Millo also appeared for Teatro Grattacielo in the verismo opera Zazà.

 Millo returned to the stage in her debut of Puccini's Il tabarro as Giorgetta in Genoa at the Teatro Carlo Felice in 2014.
 After an absence of ten years from the stage in New York, New York City Opera presented Millo in a 2019 recital in Carnegie Hall.